AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 ![](assets/initial RAP3 screen.png)

-If you need to restart the apache server for whatever reason, here is the command:

-`sudo <TODO: look up on the internet>`
+Now you are done.
 If there are problems, check the Apache server:

 * Make sure that {APPACC} can read all files in {APPDIR}.